-- On the PC that is used to setup the instrument, run Instrument_Manager_Installer.exe.
-This installs the Instrument_Manager application, as well as its USB driver and documentation. - On the PC that is used as a server, to collect data over the network, run Instrument_Listener_Installer.exe.
-This installs the listener application that is used to respond to instrument incoming connections, and create and fill the corresponding data files.
+• On the PC that is used as a server, to collect data over the network ("W" model only), run Instrument_Listener_Installer.exe.
+This installs the listener application that is used to respond to instrument incoming connections and create and fill the corresponding data files.